picrin-scheme/picrin/README.md

 ### Install

 Just running `make install`, picrin library, headers, and runtime binary are install on your system, by default into `/usr/local` directory.
-You can change this value via ccmake.
+You can change this value via cmake.

 	$ make install